pzaino/thecrowler/doc/ruleset_reference.md

 - `error_handling` *(object: `ignore`, `retry_count`, `retry_delay`)*

 > For plugin-driven custom actions, use `action_type: custom` and a selector with `selector_type: plugin_call`.

+Selectors in an array are fallbacks: they are tried in order until one locates an element.
+For `drag_and_drop`, `selectors` identifies the source while `target_selectors` independently identifies the destination; each array has its own fallback order and must contain at least one selector.

+`get_alert_text` reads the current browser alert and stores its text under the context-scoped key named by `store_as`.
+The stored value can subsequently be referenced through the same key/value mechanism used by ruleset environment values.

 ---